-According to the US Bureau of Labor Statistics, the jobs with the highest predicted growth rates in 2023 are data scientist, cyber security analyst, web developer, software developer, and data engineer.
+According to the US Bureau of Labor Statistics, the jobs with some of the highest predicted growth rates in 2024 are data scientist, web developer, software developer, data engineer, and machine learning engineer.

 In this blog post, we’ll cover what these roles do, why they’re in demand, and the skills needed to succeed in these jobs.

 Data Scientist: Unveiling Insights from Data Gold Mines